melsod/ITS_annonymizer/README.md

 	Information about the recording device and software it is using are kept.
 In the unlikely event that a given set of recorders or software are faulty, data that were collected on those devices can be flagged and excluded if necessary.
 5. Chronological age:
 	This information is left as is to allow for age-effect analyses.
-	Since date of birth and recording date information are being anonymized, chronological age information does not allow any private information about the participant to be calculated.
+	Because chronological age is listed only in months, this is not sufficient detail to extract date of birth and therefore not of concern, even if recording date were to be found from other sources.
 6. Group ID:
-	Recordings can be collected as a part of a larger group, and the group ID helps let researches know more information about what group or population the recording belongs to.
-	However, in some labs the group ID may be the SAME as the child ID.
-In these cases, changes will have to be made to the program to ensure this gets anonymized.
+	Group ID allows researchers to organize their data into meaningful groups.
+Typically this would not be of concern for anonymization.
+However, it is possible that in some labs the group ID may be the SAME as the child ID.
+In such situations, labs should check whether their Child ID/Group ID contains any non-anonymized information before using this program in its current form.

 ## Checkbuttons (in development)